makrai/notes/kratzer88-stage-level-individual-level-pred.md

 44(a) shows that the negation adverb _nicht_ cannot appear adjacent to a plural indefinite noun phrase.
-One way of accounting for this fact is to assume that _nicht_ and the zero determiner have to 'merge�-so es to yield_-l!keine• es-shown- tn 44(b) (Bech's term_ for this phenomenon i s _Kohaston_).
-In 44(c), the indefinite noun-phr�se h�s been moved away from tts deep-structure position.
+One way of accounting for this fact is to assume that _nicht_ and the zero determiner have to 'mergea-so es to yield_-l!keine• es-shown- tn 44(b) (Bech's term_ for this phenomenon i s _Kohaston_).
+In 44(c), the indefinite noun-phrase has been moved away from tts deep-structure position.
 It 1s not adjacent to _nicht_ anymore.
 The unmerged rorm can appear here, suggesting that it Is indeed the unmerged forms that are Inserted at deep-structure.
 The merging of _nicht_ with a zero determiner, then, may be a rather superficial phenomenon, perhaps taking place at the level of phonetic form.
-There 1 s another argument showing that plural neget1ve qu�nttf ter phrases In Germ�n origin�te from _nicht_ plus a bare plur�l NP.
+There 1 s another argument showing that plural neget1ve quanttf ter phrases In German originate from _nicht_ plus a bare plural NP.
 Suppose that just ltke its Engltsh counterpart _not_, _nicht_ i s base-generated somewhere between the subJect and the VP, the usual position for sentence adverbs (an assumption l i ke this seems justified in the light of Webelhuth (in progress)).
 If _nicht_ is to merge with the zero detenntner of an adjacent bare plural NP to its right, this NP has to be within VP.
-We now expect that plural negettve quentlfter phr�ses in German must be VP-intern�l, and this i s exactly wh�t we find.
+We now expect that plural negettve quentlfter phrases in German must be VP-internal, and this i s exactly what we find.
 Consider the foll owing data.

 https://scholarworks.umass.edu/umop/vol12/iss1/10